Dusty Baker: 2021

+2022

-On November 5, 2021, owner Jim Crane announced that Baker had agreed to a one-year extension to manage the club for the 2022 season.
+On November 5, 2021, Astros owner Jim Crane announced that Baker had agreed to a one-year extension to manage the club for the 2022 season.
 He had managed over 24 major league seasons.
-On May 3, 2022, Baker won his 2,000th game as a manager with a 4–0 win over the Seattle Mariners at home in Minute Maid Park.
+On May 3, 2022, Baker earned his 2,000th win as manager with a 4–0 victory over the Seattle Mariners at home in Minute Maid Park.
 Coincidentally, both Baker's first win and his 2,000th win involved the father-son tandem of Peñas in the lineup, as Gerónimo Peña batted leadoff for the St. Louis Cardinals versus the Giants on April 6, 1993, and son Jeremy started the May 3 game as shortstop for the Astros.
 Baker became the twelfth manager and first African American manager to reach the milestone.
-Baker was named manager of the American League in the MLB All-Star Game played at Dodger Stadium in Los Angeles.
+Baker was named the AL manager in the MLB All-Star Game played at Dodger Stadium in Los Angeles.
 The Astros won their 90th game of the season on September 11 versus the Angels, giving Baker a 12th season reaching that threshold in wins as manager.
-On September 19, the Astros clinched the AL West title, which is Baker's ninth division title as manager.
-On September 24, the Astros won 11-10 over the Baltimore Orioles, their 100th of the season.
-It made Baker the fourth manager to have 100-win seasons in both the American and National League, as Baker had achieved the mark with the San Francisco Giants in 1993; Baker went 23 seasons between 100-win seasons, the longest for any manager to have multiple 100-win seasons.
+On September 19, the Astros clinched the AL West title, Baker's ninth division title as manager.
+On September 24, the Astros won 11–10 over the Baltimore Orioles, their 100th of the season.
+It made Baker the fourth manager to have 100-win seasons in both the AL and NL, as Baker had achieved the mark with San Francisco in 1993; Baker went 23 seasons between 100-win seasons, the longest for any manager to have multiple 100-win seasons.
 On October 2, the Astros won their 104th game, setting a new high in wins for a Baker-managed team.
-The Astros finished with a 2.90 ERA as a team, second best in MLB.
-When asked about what was necessary for good pitching, he stated "Control, control, control.
+The Astros finished with a 2.90 team ERA, second best in MLB.
+When asked about what was necessary for good pitching, he stated, "Control, control, control...
 Everybody talks about velocity all the time, but the velocity without command and control is no good."